-UPDATE: If you or someone you know has been posted to the website TheDirty.com, the law firm of Minc LLC is pleased to announce that we now offer a solution to completely and permanently remove posts on TheDirty.com from the Internet.
-The method is fast and guaranteed or your money back.
-Call Attorney Aaron Minc for a free, no-obligation initial consultation at (216) 373-7706 or schedule a meeting online.
+UPDATE: If you or someone you know has been posted about or defamed on the website TheDirty.com, the law firm of Minc Law is pleased to announce that we now offer a solution to completely and permanently remove those posts – on TheDirty.com – from the Internet.
+The method is fast, effective, and all for a flat reasonable fee.
+Reach out to defamation removal attorney Aaron Minc and his team of online defamation lawyers for a free, no-obligation initial consultation at (216) 373-7706, or schedule a meeting online today.

-According to David Gingras, long time attorney for the infamous reality blog TheDirty.com, there may be a way to get content permanently removed from the website.
-For individuals and businesses that have had false or unfair content posted about them on the site, this is big news.
+According to David Gingras, long time attorney for the infamous reality blog TheDirty.com, there may be a way to permanently remove content from their website.
+For defamed and injured individuals and businesses that have been the subject of false, unfair, or defamatory content posted about them on the site, this is big news.

 Get a court to validly declare that the information posted is false.

 - Fundamental Problems with TheDirty.com’s Approach to Defamatory User-Generated Content